rpy2/rpy2/doc/source/rlike.rst

 .. index::
-   single: ArgsDict
+   single: OrdDict

-ArgsDict
+OrdDict
 --------

-The :class:`ArgsDict` proposes an implementation of what is sometimes referred to in Python as an ordered dictionnary, with a
+The :class:`OrdDict` proposes an implementation of what is sometimes referred to in Python as an ordered dictionnary, with a
 particularity: a key ``None`` means that, although an item has a rank and can be retrieved from that rank, it has no "name".